 The New Zealand Aid Programme (NZAP) is the New Zealand Government's International Aid and Development Programme managed by the Ministry of Foreign Affairs and Trade.
 Education is vital to the New Zealand Aid Programme's mission of supporting sustainable development in order to reduce poverty and contribute to a more secure, equitable and prosperous world.
 Scholarships are available to citizens from selected developing countries to undertake vocational training or tertiary level study in their home country, in New Zealand, or in the Pacific region.
 These scholarships enhance the skills, training and knowledge of individuals, and build their capacity to contribute to the sustainable development of key areas in their home country.
 The eligibility criteria and application process can be found on: https://www.mfat.govt.nz/en/aid-and-development/scholarships/.

 of Waikato and Partner Institutions

-Strategic Alliances, International Partnerships and Agreements
+Strategic Alliances, International

 The University is a forward-looking, innovative institution that welcomes strategic alliances, international partnerships, and agreements.
 Consideration is given to international institutions that match the University of Waikato profile in terms of reputation, academic standing, and research output.

-submission of full documentation to the Academic Administration Office, which will refer them to the appropriate academic authority for approval.
+All proposals for University to University linkages should be discussed in the first instance with the International Office.
+Proposals for guaranteed credit agreements need submission of full documentation to the International Office which will refer them to the appropriate academic authority for approval.
 Partnership proposals are welcome and will be explored on a case by case basis.
-Memorandums of Understanding should also be submitted as proposals to the Academic Administration Office, which will refer them to the appropriate authority.
+Memorandums of Understanding should also be submitted as proposals to the International Office, which will refer them to the appropriate authority.